 What Happens When You Can’t Find the Right Financing?

-Personal loans are the better option for students of a short-term course, particularly professionals who only need the education to improve their skills.
+Best personal loan Singapore are the better option for students of a short-term course, particularly professionals who only need the education to improve their skills.
 An example involves a marketing employee’s desire to learn web design for e-commerce.
 This type of course usually lasts for just 10 weeks at the most, so it doesn’t seem prudent to borrow money with a long repayment period even if it’s just for a year.

 Imagine if you weren’t satisfied with the course; 10 weeks have passed and you’re still repaying the loan with interest!
 The minimum loanable amount is another problem when borrowing money from a bank.
 Most traditional lenders require applicants to borrow a certain figure.
 In other words, it can be difficult to borrow money from banks if you only need $1,000 for a vocational course.
-Personal loans from licensed money lenders are your best option, especially if you or your chosen course and school don’t qualify for an education loan from the government.
+Personal loans from licensed money lender are your best option, especially if you or your chosen course and school don’t qualify for an education loan from the government.

 Aside from paying exorbitant fees and interest, the biggest risk of transacting with illegal money lenders is harassment because of not paying on time.
 It’s easy to know if you are dealing with a reputable money lender in Singapore.
 The Ministry of Law of Singapore keeps a record of around 160 licensed companies.
 You can check the list from time to time to see if your chosen company remains in compliance with industry- and government-mandated regulations.
-Another clear sign that you’re dealing with a trusted lender is the monthly interest rate.
+Another clear sign that you’re dealing with a trusted lender is the monthly personal loan interest rates.

 Licensed money lenders in Singapore aren’t allowed to charge more than 4% per month on interest.
-Keep that in mind when applying for an education loan from an alternative source.
+Keep that in mind when applying for an education loan Singapore from an alternative source.
 Reputable companies will also require you to apply in person, instead of facilitating your applications over the phone or text.